timg456789/journal/README.md

 Documents are encrypted with [AES](http://docs.aws.amazon.com/AmazonS3/latest/dev/UsingServerSideEncryption.html) after uploading to S3.
 AES was chosen over other encryption algorithms, because AES is supported by [cross-region replication](http://docs.aws.amazon.com/AmazonS3/latest/dev/crr-what-is-isnot-replicated.html).
 KMS isn't.
 The hash in the document is made up as shown below.

     hash = md5(content + timestamp)

+Lots of improvements here.
+The hash needs to go into metadata.
+I want to the entire thing.

 ## Supported Browsers (Latest Version)
 Safari